mj-epsilon/jcode/docs/handbook/JCODE_MVP_LEARNING_PLAN_DATASWARM_STYLE.md

 ---

 # STEP 34 - `src/entrypoints/cli.jsx` and the demo

+**In plain English:** the first end-to-end run - a scripted demo needing no API key, staged so you personally watch the three behaviours that make this a swarm and not a task list: workers running in parallel, a lazy reviewer getting rejected by name, and the plan growing from an honest admission.

 **What the demo script deliberately does:** the first worker admits it did not check something (so a gap node gets injected), and the first gate attempt is a